Curation

 1999: Curator of a UK tour of Bittersweet: Contemporary Black Women’s Poetry ( The Women’s Press .
 1998, editor: Karen McCarthy) featuring Patience Agbabi, Bernardine Evaristo, Khefri Riley (KA’frique), Raman Mundair, Karen McCarthy, Malika Booker, Vanessa Richards, Dorothea Smartt, Janet Kofi-Tsepko and Parm Kaur.

-2000 - 2001: Curator of Modern Love (Nominated for Best Theatre/Play at the Ethnic Multicultural Media Awards (EMMA) 2001): UK tour of writers and artists exploring love and modern relationships ( Renaissance One, 2001, editor: Melanie Abrahams) across 20 UK venues including Luton Central Library (Linton Kwesi Johnson and guests), Queen Elizabeth Hall (Ty, Anthony Joseph, Imani Uzuri, Malika Booker, Francesca Beard, Roger Robinson, Jamika Ajalon, Patience Agbabi, Scorpio The Nemesis, Jacob Sam-La Rose.
-Jason Yarde, James Yarde) and featuring new writing from Patience Agbabi, Michael Horovitz, Francesca Beard, Ferdinand Dennis, Sophie Woolley, Ty and more.
+2000 - 2001: Curator of Modern Love (Nominated for Best Theatre/Play at the Ethnic Multicultural Media Awards (EMMA) 2001): UK tour of writers and artists exploring love and modern relationships ( Renaissance One, 2001, editor: Melanie Abrahams) across 20 UK locations including Luton (Linton Kwesi Johnson), Queen Elizabeth Hall (Ty, Anthony Joseph, Imani Uzuri, Malika Booker, Francesca Beard, Roger Robinson, Jamika Ajalon, Patience Agbabi, Scorpio The Nemesis, Jacob Sam-La Rose.
+Jason Yarde, James Yarde), Leicester, Birmingham and Manchester.

 2002: Co-curator with Topher Campbell of ‘Facing Leicester Square’, a live recording and broadcast of new writing by six prose writers including Mat Fraser, Sophie Woolley and Courttia Newland and with actors including Adjoa Andoh and Wil Johnson for BBC Radio 3 drama

 2004: Curator of Kin, a tour featuring 33 writers, musicians and artists presenting work across 45 venues in the UK.
-The project creatively responded to the book KIN edited by Karen McCarthy (Serpents Tail, 2003) through exploring the artistic and cultural kinships and ties in the group and the ways artists bonded and grew together through music, travel and socialising in poetry and spoken word scenes.
-Editor of commemorative anthology KIN (Renaissance One, 2004)
+The project creatively responded to the book KIN edited by Karen McCarthy (Serpents Tail, 2003) through exploring the way artists formed kinships together through music, travel and socialising in poetry, spoken word and clubbing scenes.
+I was editor of a new commemorative anthology KIN (Renaissance One, 2004)

 KIN GROUP SHOT II by LYNDON DOUGLAS COURTESY RENAISSANCE ONE

-2006 ‘Off Centre’: a live literature and education project that explored words and writing off centre and left field and included a theatrically staged show at the Barbican featuring Nick Barlay, Francesca Beard, Earl Zinger and Charlie Dark http://www.renaissanceone.co.uk/productions]
+2006 ‘Off Centre’: a literature and education project partnering with the Barbican and schools in the City of London exploring words and writing that is left field, culminating in a theatrically staged show at the Barbican http://www.renaissanceone.co.uk/productions]

-2012: ‘London Is The Place For Me’: a 2012 festival at the Tricycle Theatre marking 50 years of Independence for Trinidad and Tobago and co-curated by Dominique Le Gendre and commissioned by the Trinidad and Tobago High Commission featuring 50 writers, musicians, actors, artists and creatives.
+2012: ‘London Is The Place For Me’: a 2012 festival at Kiln Theatre marking 50 years of Independence for Trinidad and Tobago and co-curated by Dominique Le Gendre and commissioned by the Trinidad and Tobago High Commission featuring 50 writers, musicians, actors, artists and creatives.

 2018: Guest Curator for the Bronte Parsonage and Museum, exploring themes of 'other' and 'otherness' to create a series of talks, walks, salons and Trini-style lime events.